openmpf/openmpf.github.io/docs/docs/Component-API-Overview.md

 >**NOTE:** All component messaging is abstracted within the OpenMPF Component API and component developers are not required or able to directly interact with the message queues.

 ## Node Manager
-The Node Manager is a process that runs on each OpenMPF node.
+The Node Manager is a process that runs on each OpenMPF node in a non-Docker deployment.
 The Node Manager handles spawning the desired number of instances of a component based on the end-user's desired configuration.
 Each instance is referred to as a service.

 A service behaves differently based on the kind of processing that needs to be performed.
 After the Node Manager spawns a service:

 *   *Batch processing* - The service waits for job requests from the WFM and produces a response for each request.
 *   *Stream processing* - The service waits for the next frame from the stream and produces activity alerts and segment summary reports.

+Note that in a Docker deployment the Docker daemon creates the desired number of containers for each component.
+Stream processing only works in a non-Docker deployment.

 ## Components